nicehash/excavator/api/README.md

 Response field | Type | Description
 ------|---------|---------
 `devices` | array | Array of device objects.
-If system has no avaiable GPGPU devices, this array is empty.
+If system has no available GPGPU devices, this array is empty.
 `devices[i]/device_id` | int | Device ID.
 This is a handle for future API commands related to this device.
 `devices[i]/name` | string | Device name.
 `devices[i]/gpgpu_type` | int | GPGPU type.
 1 means CUDA, 2 means OpenCL.